sashinshim33/Past-University-Projects/README.md

 # Past-University-Projects
-This repository will have YouTube links to past projects I have worked on (coding and hardware).
+This repository will have YouTube links or reports of past projects I have worked on (coding and hardware).